 One Girl by Sappho, translated by Dante Gabriel Rossetti

-Christina Rossetti’s (internal link) brother translates a lyric from,”The Isles of Greece!
+This poem is translated by Christina Rossetti’s brother. (internal link) He translates a lyric from, as he put it, “The Isles of Greece!
 Where burning Sappho loved and sung.”

 Like the sweet apple which reddens upon the topmost bough,